MjDAnalyst/MjDAnalyst/README.md

 Working in QA exposed me to how important data is in monitoring quality,improving operations, and making smarter business decisions.
 That curiosity pushed me into the world of analytics,where I now enjoy transforming raw data into insights that can create real impact.

-I’m currently building projects around credit risk analysis, machine learning, and business analytics using tools like Python, SQL, Excel, and Power BI.
+I’m currently building projects around credit risk analysis, machine learning, and Business analytics using tools like Python, SQL, Excel, and Power BI.

 I believe growth happens one project, one challenge, and one lesson at a time, and this GitHub is a reflection of that journey.

-## About This Portfolio Template

 This portfolio is designed to demonstrate skills in:
 - Data visualization and storytelling